A volcano wipes a village off the map

 Beyond the security cordon in El Rodeo, it was clear what he meant.
 Cars had been tossed around like they were discarded toys.
 The river of ash and dust reached waist height in many areas, and the ground was still piping hot.

-"The most complicated thing here is trying to salvage some of these homes because there is a lot of material that is still boiling and some areas still on fire," said Carlos Valenzuela, the lead co-ordinator of the rescue effort.
+"The most complicated thing here is trying to salvage some of these homes because there is a lot of material that is still boiling and some areas still on fire," said Captain Carlos Valenzuela, the lead co-ordinator of the rescue effort.

 The number of confirmed dead stands at 75 but the civil emergency authority announced that around 200 people were missing, raising fears that the death toll will increase substantially.

-"We don't have an exact number of dead because we know there are whole families that have disappeared and no one has claimed them," said Mr Valenzuela.
+"We don't have an exact number of dead because we know there are whole families that have disappeared and no one has claimed them," said Capt Valenzuela.

-It is possible they are in different shelters and haven't been able to communicate with each other, said Mr Valenzuela.
+It is possible they are in different shelters and haven't been able to communicate with each other, said Capt Valenzuela.
 "We just can't say yet."

 The authorities, fearful of further injury or accidents, were tightly controlling the entrance to the village, meaning many residents had still not been able to return to their homes to recover what was left.